My first couple of attempts to start my own business all failed. Yet, I did not give up and with my fourth attempt, I finally made my first million.

 The third time is the charme and I hence invested all my remaining savings and bought a beautiful Café in a business district in Bejing.

 Poker was very popular in Germany before I left for China.
 So, we started to organize poker tournaments every Friday evening.
 And it worked!
 The Lobby Café became a Lobby Bar and my waitresses became card dealers for one evening a week.
 We had six poker tables at around 40 participant commuting to our place every week.
 The place was packed.
 We got so popular that we got featured in a local magazine.
-One night even a famous female singer from Hong Kong particiapted in our tournament.
+One night even a famous female singer from Hong Kong participated in our tournament.
 We made more revenue by selling Tsingdao bier or Long Island Ice Tea cocktails on a single Friday evening than the whole week selling coffee and sandwiches.
 The Lobby Café finally made profit.